AdobeDocs/media-analytics.en/help/reporting/metrics/error-impacted-streams.md

 # Error impacted streams

-The **Error impacted streams** metric counts sessions in which at least one error occurred (`trackError` was called or a `media.error` event fired).
+The **Error impacted streams** metric counts sessions in which at least one error occurred (`trackError` was called or a [error](/help/implementation/events/error.md) event fired).
 The metric is a session-level boolean — multiple errors within the same session count as one impacted stream.
 For total error volume, use [Errors](/help/reporting/dimensions/errors.md).

 ## How this metric is calculated

-The media backend sets `mediaReporting.qoeDataDetails.hasErrorImpactedStreams = true` the first time a `media.error` event is received during the session.
+The media backend sets `mediaReporting.qoeDataDetails.hasErrorImpactedStreams = true` the first time a [error](/help/implementation/events/error.md) event is received during the session.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |